Who should buy the Asics Dynaflyte 4

 - A flexible midsole offers reactive and well-attenuated steps

 - A rubber base shields the contact points from abrasion and the debilitating effects of long-term use

 The external pad of the Asics DynaFlyte 4 is made of AHAR or Asics High Abrasion Rubber.
 This layer is designed to act as a barrier against the abrasive ground, thereby averting wear and tear.
 The durable make of AHAR also allows it to last long.

 Horizontal flex grooves line the forefoot section of this running shoe.
 These shallow channels are meant to make the platform more adherent to the bending capacity of the toe joints and tendons, bolstering the energized essence of the toe-off phase.

-The Impact Guidance System (I.G.S.®) involves a rounded and decoupled heel platform, as well as a vertical groove which leads the foot through the gait cycle.
+The Impact Guidance System (I.G.S.) involves a rounded and decoupled heel platform, as well as a vertical groove that leads the foot through the gait cycle.
 Smooth heel-to-toe transitions govern such a feature.

 The upper unit of the Asics DynaFlyte 4 is made of engineered mesh, a cloth-like material that has a structure similar to that of a sock.
 The soft and stretchy make of this feature has the goal of accommodating the natural shape and motion of the foot.
 Spaces between the fibers allow air to flow into, and through, the foot compartment.